azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

 7. Again click on **+** icon to add another **Package Helm charts** task Configure the properties as follows:

-   - **Azure Subscription**: Select a connection from the list under **Available Azure Service Connections** or create a more restricted permissions connection to your Azure subscription.
-     If you are using VSTS and if you see an **Authorize** button next to the input, click on it to authorize VSTS to connect to your Azure subscription.
-If you are using TFS or if you do not see the desired Azure subscription in the list of subscriptions, see [Azure Resource Manager service connection](../../library/connect-to-azure.md) to manually set up the connection.

-   - **Resource Group**: Enter or select the resource group of your **AKS cluster**.

    - **Kubernetes cluster**: Enter or select the **AKS cluster** you have created.